 Flukes in the bile ducts and gallbladder cause mild to severe fibrosis.
 Many species of distome trematodes have been reported from the liver of dogs and cats in most parts of the world.
 Mild infections may pass unnoticed; however, in severe infection, dogs may develop progressive weakness, ending in complete exhaustion, coma, and death.
 The following are some of the most commonly encountered trematodes.

-Opisthorchis felineus is parasitic in the bile duct, pancreatic duct, and small intestine of dogs and cats in eastern Europe and parts of Asia.
+Opisthorchis felineus is parasitic in the bile duct, pancreatic duct, and small intestine of dogs and cats in Italy, eastern Europe, and parts of Asia.
 O viverrini is seen in dogs as well as in domestic and wild cats in southeast Asia.
 They are small (9 × 2 mm) and elongate.
 Their life cycle includes certain snails (Bithynia sp) and cyprinid fishes as intermediate hosts.
 A related species, Clonorchis sinensis, the Oriental liver fluke of people, also has been found in the bile ducts and pancreatic ducts of dogs, cats, and other animals.
 It is larger than Opisthorchis spp.
 The operculated eggs of these parasites may be identified in the feces of infected animals.

-Last full review/revision September 2014 by Andrew S. Peregrine, BVMS, PhD, DVM, DEVPC
+Last full review/revision September 2014 by Andrew S. Peregrine, BVMS, PhD, DVM, DEVPC, DACVM